hoj201/retreat_2017_presentation/PITCHME.md

 - How do we get there?
 ---
 # ML in a nutshell
-Machine learning allows machines to escape Plato's cave
+Machine learning is how machines escape Plato's cave

 ![cd](assets/datascience_cd.jpg)

 ---